Traditionally Modern Food

 Jump to Recipe Jump to Video Print Recipe

-Vepampoo rasam | dry neem flower Rasam | Rasam recipe with step by step pictures and video recipe.
+Vepampoo rasam | Vepam poo rasam | dried neem flower Rasam | Rasam recipe with step-by-step pictures and video recipe.
 Check out the Vepampoo rasam and If you like the video pls SUBSCRIBE to my channel

 Vepampoo rasam | dry neem flower Rasam | Rasam recipe is a tasty rasam that is good for digestion.
 Dry Neem flower rasam is a great post-partum recipe for new moms.
-Vepampoo Rasam can also be prepared for tamil puthandu.
+Vepampoo Rasam can also be prepared for Tamil puthandu.

 Dry neem flower is one ingredient I rarely use in my kitchen.
-Usually I make vepampoo pachadi for varusha pirappu.
-When my first son was born amma used to include it frequently in postpartum cooking menu.
+Usually, I make vepampoo pachadi for varusha pirappu.
+When my first son was born amma used to include it frequently in the postpartum cooking menu.
 Amma also makes Vepampoo rice.
-She used to ask if Vepampoo rasam tastes good, can I make one day, but since Vepampoo is bitter I was doubtful and somehow I always said a big no for the Rasam
+She used to ask if Vepampoo rasam tastes good, can I make it one day, but since Vepampoo is bitter I was doubtful and somehow I always said a big no for the Rasam

-Rasam recipe variety in TMF youtube
+Rasam recipe variety in TMF youtube https://www.youtube.com/playlist?list=PL3zYDDQHDMSsEBfke4qJDeChuBfwDIhtX

 My fear of bitter Vepampoo rasam turned into a big surprise when Amma said she didn’t add sugar/jaggery to subside it😊

-Rasam recipes in TMF
+Other rasam recipes in TMF

-How to dry curry leaves in microwave
+Podi recipes in TMF How to dry curry leaves in the microwave

 Vepampoo Rasam | Dry Neem flower Rasam